zelaskoj/monika/README.md

-# botboy
+# Monika
-A discord.js bot for the DDD server
+A discord.js bot for the Just Monika server